 Omega-3 fatty acids are essential fatty acids responsible for forming certain receptors in our cell membranes.
-They help us to make hormones that assist in blood clotting, contract and relax our arteries and regulate inflammation.
-Also, omega-3s are known to help regulate certain genetic functions related to heart disease and stroke.
+They help us to make hormones that assist in blood clotting, contract and relax our arteries, and regulate inflammation.
 They may help control eczema, rheumatoid arthritis, and lupus, and may even protect against cancer and other conditions.

 Additionally, omega-3 fatty acids protect against heart disease.
 Studies show that omega-3s can help to regulate heart rhythms and decrease the incidence of arrhythmias.